SteelingCow437/Space-Tech-Mod/README.md

 "When will X be done?"
 IDK.
 I work at my own pace.
 I have school, a job, and an Eagle Scout project to work on, and all of those come first.

 "I hate you and this mod is stupid!"
-Then don't download it
+Then don't download it.

 "How do I make X?"
 Use the mod Just Enough Items / JEI / whatever it's called now.
 If it's not in there, chances are you either have to find it or it's made at a special crafting station.
 Recipes for everything will be on the wiki in the GitHub page.

 "How do I download it?"
-Download the file from the "Releases" tab and put it in your mods folder
+Download the JAR file from the "Releases" tab and put it in your mods folder.
+There are no dependencies, but I recommend some performance mods, as Mojang doesn't know how to code, and neither do I.